 More than likely this is the policy you’ve seen advertised on TV.
 Colonial Penn’s guaranteed issue whole life insurance policy is available for ages 50 to 85.
-It does not require a medical exam, but is has a graded benefit.
+Like other final expense life insurance policies, it does not require a medical exam, but is has a graded benefit.

 What is a Graded Benefit?